telliott99/MySwift2/chapter2/recursion.rst

     RuntimeError: maximum recursion depth exceeded
     >>>

-Recursion is a natural way to express the solutions certain problems.
+Recursion is a natural way to express the solutions to certain problems.
 One classic example is the factorial function:

 .. sourcecode:: swift